kgraghav/Springboard/Capstone_3/README.md

 ## Overview
 In this project, we explore various ML modeling options to determine the feasibility of predicting rotor unbalance.
 We develop a custom metric.
 The salient features of this project are:
-•	Process for data extraction, exploration and processing with the goal of making predictive models for rotor unbalance
+<li> Process for data extraction, exploration and processing with the goal of making predictive models for rotor unbalance
-•	Training and performance of the models
+<li> Training and performance of the models
-•	Comparison of the models – development time and evaluation on test data
+<li> Comparison of the models – development time and evaluation on test data

 **Files:**